 Please describe all development and implementation plans/accomplishments in the area of e- prescribing.
 Include any evaluation of the effectiveness of this technology (e.g., number of prescribers e-prescribing, percent e-prescriptions to total prescriptions, relative cost savings).

 ATTACHMENT 8 – EXECUTIVE SUMMARY

-TABLE 1 – TOP 10 PROSPECTIVE DUR CRITERIA REVIEWED BY DUR BOARD
+TABLE 1 – TOP DRUG CLAIMS DATA REVIEWED BY THE DUR BOARD

-Indicate by problem type those criteria with the most significant severity levels that were reviewed in-depth by DUR Board.
-For each problem type below in the first column list the drugs/ drug category/ disease combinations for which DUR Board conducted in-depth reviews.

-PROBLEM TYPE KEY: INAPPROPRIATE - IA; THERAPEUTIC - TC; DRUG DRUG - D/D; DRUG ALLERGY - D/A; DRUG DISEASE – D/D;